Clive Caldwell: Middle East and North Africa

-Caldwell scored another striking victory in February 1942, while leading a formation of 11 Kittyhawks from 112 Sqn and 3 Sqn.
+In February 1942, Caldwell scored another striking victory, while leading a formation of 11 Kittyhawks from 112 Sqn and 3 Sqn.
 Over Gazala, he sighted a schwarm of Bf 109Fs flying some 2,000 ft higher.
 Caldwell immediately nosed into a shallow dive, applied maximum power and boost, then pulled his Kittyhawk up into a vertical climb.
 With his P-40 "hanging from its propeller," he fired a burst at a Bf 109 flown by Leutnant Hans-Arnold Stahlschmidt of I./JG 27, who was lagging behind the others.
 Stahlschmidt's fighter "shuddered like a carpet being whacked with a beater" before spinning out of control.
 Although the Kittyhawk pilots thought that the Bf 109 had crashed inside Allied lines, Stahlschmidt was able to crash-land in friendly territory.

-When Caldwell left the theatre later that year, the commander of air operations in North Africa and the Middle East, Air Vice Marshal Arthur Tedder described him as: "[a]n excellent leader and a first class shot".
+When Caldwell left the theatre later in 1942, the commander of air operations in North Africa and the Middle East, Air Vice Marshal Arthur Tedder described him as: "[a]n excellent leader and a first class shot".
 Caldwell claimed 22 victories while in North Africa flying P-40s, including ten Bf 109s and two Macchi C.202s.
 He had flown some 550 hours in over 300 operational sorties.

 Test Pilot Herbert O. Fisher shakes hands with Curtiss-Wright fire chief; note Caldwell in background, August 1942.

 While on a tour of the United States, Caldwell visited Curtiss-Wright in Buffalo, New York.
 On 6 August 1942, he was invited to come on an acceptance re-flight of a Curtiss C-46 Commando, the latest transport aircraft destined for overseas use.
 The aircraft was also loaded with Curtiss executives, and flown by Chief Production Test Pilot Herbert O. Fisher.
 The landing gear became stuck in a three-quarters down position, and after an extended eight-hour attempt to release the gear, Fisher calmly belly-landed the C-46.

 With the weight of the aircraft gently pushing the gear back into the wheel wells, a minimum of damage resulted.
 Caldwell had taken over as the co-pilot on the eight hours of circling over Buffalo, receiving certification that he was checked out on the C-46, under the tutelage of Fisher.
-Finishing his tour at Curtiss-Wright, Caldwell went on to visit the North American Aviation factory and was able to personally evaluate their new P-51 fighter, then in development.
+Finishing his tour at Curtiss-Wright, Caldwell visited the North American Aviation factory and was able to personally evaluate their new P-51 fighter, then in development.